LUMI: Unsupervised Intent Clustering with Multiple Pseudo-Labels: Introduction

 \section{Introduction}

-Intent clustering groups unlabeled short texts into clusters of similar intents.
-It plays an important role in the Information Access systems by facilitating query intent identification~\cite{borvcin2024optimizing,alexander2025few,hong2016accurate} and enabling the development of intent-aware information-seeking systems~\cite{koskela2018proactive,qu2019user} and customer-service chatbots~\cite{liang2024survey}.
+Intent clustering groups unlabeled user utterances in conversational systems into clusters of similar intents.
+This facilitates query intent identification~\cite{borvcin2024optimizing,alexander2025few,hong2016accurate}, enabling the development of intent-aware information-seeking systems~\cite{koskela2018proactive,qu2019user} and customer-facing conversational agents~\cite{liang2024survey}.

 Many studies have addressed this task, mostly aiming at fine-tuning an embedder to learn representations for clustering~\cite{liang2024actively,zou2025glean}.
-However, these contrastive learning approaches generally require labeled training data, and their loss functions tend to be complex, making hyperparameter optimization difficult.
-LLM-guided clustering approaches have been proposed to address these challenges.
-These approaches can be implemented under training-free and label-free scenarios~\cite{viswanathan-etal-2024-large,lin2025spill}.
-Despite advances with these approaches, proprietary models are often required \cite{zhang2023clusterllm,de2023idas}, and human-understandable insights are often hard to obtain \cite{feng2024llmedgerefine,lin2025spill}.
+These contrastive learning approaches generally require labeled training data, and their loss functions tend to be complex, making hyperparameter optimization difficult.
+LLM-guided label-free approaches have been proposed to address these challenges, either guiding representation refinement using LLM-generated pseudo-labels \cite{viswanathan-etal-2024-large,de2023idas}, or by performing similar-text pooling based on LLM judgments \cite{lin2025spill}.
+The LLM-guided approach performs on par with contrastive learning but with two main limitations: (1) noisy pseudo-labels due to single-shot labeling, and (2) selection restricted to binary decisions, which ignores continuous similarity.

-To deal with these limitations, we propose a method that constructs a pseudo-label set to improve text representations.
-The idea is based on the assumption that text representations (embeddings) become closer when the texts share similar words.
-The pseudo-label set serves as a set of candidate labels for an LLM to assign to each text.
-We then encode the text together with its pseudo-labels to form more effective representations for clustering.
-Our method works with small, open-source LLMs and produces human-readable pseudo-labels that simplify analysis and post-processing.
+To address these limitations, we propose a method, LUMI, that \textbf{constructs a pseudo-label set to enhance text representations}.
+Figure \ref{fig:idea} shows the general idea of our approach.
+Each text is assigned multiple temporary, LLM-generated labels, which serve as cluster-level signals.
+These pseudo-labels are used in two ways: first, their embeddings are averaged to obtain a stable representation (label-level pooling), and second, they define similarity between texts for further pooling with similar texts (text-level pooling).

-We empirically show that our method remains competitive with light-weight LLMs, without relying on proprietary models.
-It improves performance over directly using an embedder and even outperforms state-of-the-art approaches that require contrastive learning in three of the four datasets.
-In summary, our main contribution is an unsupervised, intuitive, and human-readable method that allows domain experts to perform analysis more easily.
+Our paper makes three contributions: (1) we theoretically justify why multi-labeling improves clustering, (2) we empirically show that LUMI outperforms state-of-the-art baselines and remains stable across different LLMs and embedders, and (3) our approach enables training-free, and label-free embedding refinement for effective intent clustering, without requiring the number of clusters during refinement.